 5. Don’t make it overly personal.

-A resume is not the place to tell your life story.
-We’re strong proponents for the value of simplicity; we urge our candidates to leave hobbies, interests, and politics off all professional documents.
-That is, unless you have a particular interest or hobby that is directly related to the job at hand, or you have information about your interviewer and their opinions on a certain topic or hobby.
+We’re strong proponents of simplicity; we urge our candidates to leave hobbies, interests, and politics off all professional documents.
+That is, unless you have a particular interest or hobby that is directly related to the job at hand, or you have information about your interviewer and their opinions on a certain topic.

-Keep it streamlined and professional.
-Don’t include a photo of yourself – but do include a photo on LinkedIn, or else your employer will be left wondering what strange idea possessed you to forego photos – and avoid, whenever possible, using “I.” LinkedIn, with its more robust social media presence, is the appropriate place to get slightly more personal.
+In general, keep it streamlined and professional.
+Don’t include a photo of yourself – but do include a photo on LinkedIn, or risk your future employer jumping to unnecessary conclusions – and avoid, whenever possible, using “I.” LinkedIn, with its more robust social media presence, is the appropriate place to get somewhat more personal.